 a.
-The only adjustments possible, or necessary, on the LX90 are from the three screws (Fig. 25) located at the edge of the outer surface of the secondary mirror housing.
+The only adjustments possible, or necessary, on the LX90 are from the three screws (Fig. 24b) located on the inside ring of the secondary mirror housing.

 CAUTION: Do not force the three collimation screws past their normal travel and do not loosen them more than two full turns in a counterclockwise direction or the secondary mirror may come loose from its support.
 You will find that the adjustments are very sensitive, usually requiring only one-half turn or less to produce the desired result.